Supervised contrastive learning for cell stage classification of animal embryos: Materials and methods

 \section{Materials and methods}

-\hypertarget{sec:method}{} This work had several objectives: 1) to propose a new method for classifying bovine embryo cell stages, 2) to verify that it generalizes well to other mammal species, 3) to compare its performance with four other existing methods (ESOD, CNNs-CRF, EmbryosFormer, R2D1) commented in the Introduction section.
+\hypertarget{sec:method}{} This work had several objectives: 1) to propose a new method for classifying bovine embryo cell stages, 2) to verify that our model generalizes well to other mammalian species once retrained, 3) to compare its performance with four other existing methods (ESOD, CNNs-CRF, EmbryosFormer, R2D1) commented on in the Introduction section.
 The method was tested on our Bovine Embryos Cell Stage dataset (or Bovine ECS dataset for short) and the NYU mouse embryos dataset described below.